Xiaoping-Li/e-shopping/README.md

 ```
 The **URL** here for the **GET** method is like this: `http://192.168.0.107:5000/pets/?category=Aquarium`. **Please remember to replace ALL 'http://192.168.0.107' with your IP address**.

 If everything goes well, you could have the app run on your phone, and could registe user, create shopping cart and make orders.
-Have fun!!!
+If not, don't panic, all these errors are chances to learn, fixing them is what develper's doing!
+Be patience and have fun!!!